T0nyX1ang/PlagChecker4Python/README.md

 ## Update Notes:

+### Version 0.5.2
+* Add a $FORMATTER to take place in displaying messages instead of using if-condition clauses.
+(Although this operation will make the process a bit longer.)
+* Recover the styles of displaying messages in **Version 0.4.1.**

 ### Version 0.5.1
 * Add a feature to let user decide $REJECT_LINE_SCORE.
 And if this fails, an error message will be shown.
 * Enable colors in parameter checking.